traderepublic/Cilicon/README.md

 #### ⚠️ Important
 - When choosing an OCI hosted image, make sure to prepend the `oci://` scheme to the url.
 Cilicon will otherwise assume a local filesystem path.
 - Don't use the `latest` tag when choosing an image version.
 Instead pick the specific version of Xcode you would like to have installed (e.g. `14.3`).
-- Images downloaded via OCI will reside in the `~/.tart` folder and should be cleared of unused images periodically.
+- Images downloaded via OCI will reside in the `~/.tart` folder which should be cleared of unused images periodically.
-- Newer versions of macOS may be published with the same version of Xcode installed.
-In case you want to update, you must manually delete the corresponding image and start Cilicon again.
+- Images with newer versions of macOS may be published with the same version of Xcode installed.
+In case you want to upgrade, you may need to manually delete the outdated image and start Cilicon again.

 ### ⚙️ Configuration